hdlinh1808/Oauth2Central/README.md

 * `constructor`: will load corresponding config of JSON in *config.js*
 `checkExistUser`, `disableUser`, `enableUser` are required function.
 If these functions isn't defined, error will show when starting app.
-These functions need to call callback with code parameter, example:
+These functions need to call callback once time with code parameter, example:
     ```javascript
     callback(ErrorCode.success())
     ```